Toddler Activities: Make a Topiary With Your Child

 - Add a bow on the wire to decorate.

-If you are doing it with a group of children, set it up assembly line style.
+- If you are doing it with a group of children, set it up assembly line style.

-Great kids activity that can be tailored to any holiday or occasion.
+- You could tailor this to any holiday or occasion.
 Simply change the color of the foil wrapper and the bow to suit.

 Variegated Ivy